Hefei Sourcing Agent | EV Supply Chain & Appliances

 What EV components can I realistically source from Hefei? +

 Hefei's NEV supply chain covers a wide range of non-safety-critical and safety-critical components, though access differs by type.
 Readily sourceable: EV onboard chargers (OBC, 3.3kW–22kW), DC-DC converters, vehicle BMS (battery management systems for pack integration), EV charging cables and connectors (GB/T, CCS, CHAdeMO), high-voltage harness assemblies, thermal management controllers, and in-vehicle infotainment units.
 More restricted but accessible via qualified manufacturers: battery cell modules and pack assemblies (CATL-ecosystem suppliers), inverter power modules, and motor controllers.
 For EV charging infrastructure hardware (Level 2 AC wallboxes, DC fast charger components), Hefei's supply chain is strong and increasingly used by European and North American EVSE manufacturers looking to reduce BOM cost.
-The key audit requirement for any EV component is AEC-Q100/Q200 qualification documentation and traceability records — we include these checks in our factory audit process.
+The key audit requirement for any EV component is AEC-Q100/Q200 qualification documentation and traceability records — your sourcing agent will include these strict quality control checks in the factory audit process.

 Hefei vs. Changzhou: which city is better for NEV supply chain sourcing? +